danm/ld-json-query/README.md

 ### Example

 #### File System
-You can laod a LDJSON file from the file system by passing in a file system path.
+You can load a LDJSON file from the file system by passing in a file system path.
 The file is GZIP'd so you can pass in the `inflate = true` property to the `option` object.

 The query function will filter out any JSON documents which do not match the 3 conditions.
-The documents which return true will be appended to a new file called  `filtered-output.ldjson`
+Return the object that you want to be added to the new output file  `filtered-output.ldjson`.
+Return `false` will omit the object from the output.

 ```js
 import ldjson from '@danm/ld-json-query';